GreenAI-Uppa/GreenAI-Uppa.github.io/acml_competition.md

 The [IAPowerMeter](https://github.com/GreenAI-Uppa/IAPowerMeter) will be used to measure the amount of energy used by the program inference.
 You can already use it to check how good you are.

-In practice, we will run 200 iterations of predicting the full cifar10 dataset and sum the CPU (total_intel_power) and GPU (nvidia_draw_absolute) energy consumptions.
+In practice, we will run 200 iterations of predicting the full cifar10 dataset on a GeForce RTX 3090 GPU, and 16 i9 Intel cores CPU.
+We will then sum the CPU (total_intel_power) and GPU (nvidia_draw_absolute) energy consumptions.
 If you want to test the procedure on your server, be carefull, that your program must be the only one running when you are doing the measurement.

+The energy consumption depends not only on the algorithm, but also on the whole pipeline, the efficient use of the gpu, and other dedicated hardwares parts.
+Unfortunately, it is hard to integrate all these aspects in the competition.
+We encourage interesting contributions to be [submitted as papers at the workshop](/power_efficient_deep_learning/#call-for-papers).

 ### Submission
 Every team should supply: